wxw115/Codes-in-Papers/[SDEE]_Fractional_Order_IMs/README.md

-Put the following files in the same directory and execute "~.m" files for individual fractional order (FO) intensity measures (IMs) in Wang et al. (2019).
+Put the following files in the same directory and execute ~.m files for individual fractional order (FO) intensity measures (IMs) in Wang et al. (2019).
-Users can change the key parameter(s) of each FO IM in the corresponding "~.m" file.
+Users can change the key parameter(s) of each FO IM in the corresponding ~.m file.
 Send question emails to "wxwangus@gmail.com" or "wxwangus@163.com" (Xiaowei Wang)

 -- "PGR_alpha.m" for computing the FO IM, Fractional Peak Response, Eq.(9) in Wang et al. (2019).